Docaro

 SCOPE AND METHODOLOGY

-The premises inspected during the inventory process is a three-bedroom semi-detached house located at 123 High Street, Manchester M1 1AA including the living room, kitchen, dining room, three bedrooms, bathrooms, utility room and rear garden.
+The inspected premises is a 3-bedroom terraced house located at 123 High Street London SW1A 1AA including the living room kitchen three bedrooms bathroom and small rear garden.

 The inventory inspection included full interior and exterior coverage.